nats-io/nats.deno/README.md

 messages on a subject.
 When a published message matches a subscription, the server forwards the message to it.

-In JavaScript clients (websocket, deno, or node) subscriptions work as async iterator - clients simply loop to process messages.
+In JavaScript clients (websocket, deno, or node) subscriptions work as an async iterator - clients simply loop to process messages.

-NATS messages are payload agnostic, this means that payloads are `Uint8Arrays`.
+NATS messages are payload agnostic, meaning payloads are `Uint8Arrays`.
 You can easily send JSON or strings by using a `StringCodec` or a `JSONCodec`, or create a Codec of your own that handles the encoding or decoding of the data you are working with.